 Bathycryroe fosteri (Lawrence P. Madin, WHOI)

 The Biological Oceanography Program supports marine ecological projects in environments ranging from estuarine and coastal systems to the deep sea, and in the Great Lakes.
-Proposals submitted to the Program should have a compelling ecological context and address topics that will contribute significantly to the understanding of marine ecosystems.
-The Biological Oceanography Program often co-reviews and supports projects with programs in the Directorate of Biology (BIO).
-Proposals may be more appropriate for programs in BIO, as the lead program, if the primary focus is on organismal physiology, cell biology, biochemistry, molecular genetics, population biology, systematics, etc. Similarly, some ocean-focused, interdisciplinary studies may be more appropriately directed to one of the other programs in the Division of Ocean Sciences or programs in the Office of Polar Programs as the lead program.
-Investigators are encouraged to contact Program Officers by phone or e-mail and read recent award abstracts to determine the appropriate program for their proposal.
+Proposals submitted to the Program should have a compelling ecological context and address topics that will contribute significantly to the understanding of marine and the Great Lakes ecosystems.
+The Biological Oceanography Program often co-reviews and supports projects with other programs in the Divison of Ocean Sciences and in the Directorate of Biology (BIO).
+Proposals may be more appropriate for programs in BIO as the lead program if the primary focus is on organismal physiology, cell biology, biochemistry, molecular genetics, population biology, systematics, etc. Similarly, some ocean-focused, interdisciplinary studies may be more appropriately directed to one of the other programs in the Division of Ocean Sciences or programs in the Division of Polar Programs as the lead program.
+Investigators are encouraged to contact Program Officers by e-mail to determine the appropriate program for their proposal.

 The National Science Foundation has emphasized the importance of research that crosses traditional disciplinary boundaries.
 In addition to jointly supporting unsolicited proposals submitted to regular program target dates, the Biological Oceanography Program collaborates in multidisciplinary activities that involve other NSF Programs and other Federal Agencies: